 Before you apply, you can learn more about the majors we offer through our program explorer.
-In our application, we’ll ask you to select both a first and second choice (in case you aren’t admitted to your first choice).
-If you still aren’t sure what you’d like to major in by the time you apply, we also have an undecided option.
+In our application, we’ll ask you to select both a first- and second-choice major (in case you aren’t admitted to your first choice).
+If you still aren’t sure what you’d like to major in by the time you’re applying to college, we also have an undecided option.

 Finally, we’ll ask you to provide a certain number of activities, honors, and distinctions.
 Take some time to think about the things you’ve been involved in and the things you’ve accomplished.
 Whatever is most important to you belongs on this list!

 Sometimes, students need to do more than just submit our application.
 For example, if you’re applying into a talent-based major like art, dance, music, or theatre, you’ll need to complete an audition or submit a portfolio.
 Or, based on whether you choose to report the ACT/SAT and where you’ve completed your most recent schooling, we may strongly recommend or even require the TOEFL or IELTS.

 Your Application Status

-After you submit your application, it’s important that you check its status to make sure you haven’t forgotten anything.
+After you submit your application, it’s important that you check your myIllini status page to make sure you haven’t forgotten anything.
 Seriously, there’s nothing worse than thinking you’ve applied only to discover later on that your application was never actually complete.

 You can view your status page and confirm everything is good to go by clicking on your application in myIllini.
-Even if you’ve chosen to apply through the Coalition Application, we’ll create a myIllini account for you that you’ll use moving forward in the process.
+Even if you’ve chosen to apply through Coalition or Common App, we’ll create a myIllini account for you that you’ll use moving forward in the process.